 In order to assess the robustness of the calculated sensitivity indices, an additional 200-point test set is first used to assess PCE and RF metamodel performances.
-In a second time, 95% confidence intervals on sensitivity indices are computed for all methods, but by different means: the bootstrap resampling procedure provided in UQLab is used to calculate confidence intervals on PCE-based Sobol indices (see Marelli and Sudret 2018 for justification).
-In the case of random forest, building extra bootstraps could affect the consistency of the OOB sample as the RF structure already includes a bootstrap step to build each tree.
-Then, we use a subsampling approach without replacement with subsample size set to 80% of the initial sample size to get error bounds on feature importance measures.
+In a second time, 95 % confidence intervals on sensitivity indices are computed for all methods but by different means: the bootstrap resampling procedure provided in UQLab is used to calculate confidence intervals on PCE-based Sobol' indices (see Marelli and Sudret, 2018, for justification).
+In the case of random forests, building extra bootstraps could affect the consistency of the OOB sample as the RF structure already includes a bootstrap step to build each tree.
+Then, we use a subsampling approach without replacement with a subsample size set to 80% of the initial sample size to get error bounds on feature importance measures.
 The same procedure is applied to estimate error bounds on HSIC indices.

-As typically found in similar studies (Archer et al., 1997; Yang, 2011), 1,000 bootstrap resamples are used for all methods.

-In addition, reliability of each ranking method is assessed by monitoring its convergence properties.
+As typically found in similar studies (Archer et al., 1997; Yang, 2011), 1000 bootstrap resamples are used for all methods.
+In addition, the reliability of each ranking method is assessed by monitoring its convergence properties.
 To do so, sensitivity indices and associated confidence intervals are calculated on samples of growing sizes.
-A new sample is generated for each size in [50,100,250,750,1000,2000] where the maximum size (2,000) points corresponds to the maximum computational budget available for ranking we guess for a catchment-scale application.
-To be noted that we create a new sample for each sample size to keep all samples as independent as possible but such approach may be too costly in a catchment scale application.
-In such case, another strategy could be to generate the sample for ranking from the initial LHS used for screening dropping the dimensions corresponding the non-influential inputs.
+A new sample is generated for each size in [50, 100, 250, 750, 1000, 2000], where the maximum size (2000) points corresponds to the maximum computational budget available for ranking we guess for a catchmentscale application.
+It is noted that we create a new sample for each sample size to keep all samples as independent as possible, but such an approach may be too costly in a catchment scale application.
+In such a case, another strategy could be to generate the sample for ranking from the initial LHS used for screening, dropping the dimensions corresponding to the non-influential inputs.